buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationOrganizationResource/Types/IfcLightEmissionSourceEnum.md

 # IfcLightEmissionSourceEnum

-_IfcLightEmissionSourceEnum_ defines the range of different types of light emitter available.
+_IfcLightEmissionSourceEnum_ defines the range of different types of light emitter available.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.